kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

 ### Configure LinkedIn to work for you

-Someone at your company might notice changes to your job description or personal details.
-That could raise suspicions, particularly if LinkedIn broadcasts them to your coworkers.
+Coworkers may notice changes to your job description or personal details if LinkedIn broadcasts them.
 You'll want to [turn off your activity notifications]( https://help.linkedin.com/app/answers/detail/a_id/78/~/showing-or-hiding-activity-updates-about-you).